-During this course, you will view various training videos and at the end of the lessons, you will take a quiz until you earn you a certificate of completion.
-This certificate will appear once you have completed the short feedback survey following the quiz.
+During this course, you will view various training videos, and at the end of the lessons, you will take a quiz until you earn a certificate of completion.
+This certificate will appear after completing the short feedback survey following the quiz.
 You should download or print the certificate (PDF format) for your records.

-You can quit at any time during this process and return to this site to complete the course.
+You can quit anytime during this process and return to this site to complete the course.

 Trained Level Requirements